 2014 will mark the 34th anniversary of the festival, which will be hosted by the Brunswick County Chamber of Commerce.

-Awarded North Carolina Event of the Year 2007 by the North Carolina Association of Festivals and Events, the Annual North Carolina Oyster Festival features: Live entertainment, a road race, a surf contest, kids area, over 120 arts & crafts vendors and food vendors, North Carolina Oyster Shucking Championships and an Oyster Stew Cook-off.
+Awarded North Carolina Event of the Year 2007 by the North Carolina Association of Festivals and Events, the 32nd Annual North Carolina Oyster Festival will feature: Live entertainment, a road race, a surf contest, kids area, over 120 arts & crafts vendors and 13 food vendors, North Carolina Oyster Shucking Championships and an Oyster Stew Cook-off.

 If you’re not a fan of the oyster don’t let that stop you.
 There are all kinds of food vendors with everything from Greek gyros to cheesesteaks to homemade ice cream (not to mention funnel cakes, cotton candy and burgers and hot dogs).

 Hotels tend to book up way ahead for this nationally recognized festival so make plans and reservations as soon as possible!